 The bacteria has a worldwide distribution.

-This is a rare but highly lethal viral infection caused by a herpes virus known as Su-HV1.
-The primary mode of transmission is from contact with infected pigs, however, it is also possible for cats to become infected after consuming infected rodents.
+A rare but highly lethal viral infection caused by a herpes virus known as Su-HV1.
+The primary mode of transmission is from contact with infected pigs; however, it is also possible for cats to become infected after consuming infected rodents.

 Symptoms of pseudorabies include:

-Diagnosis is made via serologic testing to look for antibodies in the blood or from tissue samples at necropsy.
+Serologic testing to look for antibodies in the blood or tissue samples at necropsy can confirm the diagnosis.

 There is no treatment for pseudorabies other than supportive care.

-The virus has been eradicated from many parts of the world but is still endemic in Asia, Africa, Latin America, Eastern and Southeastern Europe.
+The virus is still endemic in Asia, Africa, Latin America, Eastern and Southeastern Europe.

-An always fatal viral disease, rabies is transmitted via the bite of an infected animal.
-The disease is of great importance because it can be transmitted from an infected cat to humans.
+Rabies is a fatal viral disease transmitted through the bite of an infected animal; the disease is of great importance because it can be transmitted from an infected cat to humans.

-Rabies has three phases, prodromal, furious and dumb/paralytic all with different symptoms.
-Prodromal is usually generalised symptoms of malaise, low-grade fever, loss of appetite.
+There are three phases, prodromal, furious and dumb/paralytic all with different symptoms.
+Malaise, low-grade fever and loss of appetite are common symptoms during the prodromal phase.
 Furious is just that, the cat acts aggressively, muscle tremors and incoordination are also present.
 The final stage is dumb/paralytic whereas the name would suggest, the cat develops paralysis of the throat and hind legs, respiratory failure, and coma.

-The only definitive way to diagnose rabies is post-mortem examination of the brain.
+The only definitive way to diagnose rabies is a post-mortem examination of the brain.